patrickloughrey/ethereum-bike-registry/README.md

 ## Ethereum Bike Registry Dapp
 ### Overview
-A bike registry decentralized application built on the Ethereum blockchain using Solidity, Truffle, JavaScript, & Bootstrap.
+A bike registry Dapp built on the Ethereum blockchain using Solidity, Truffle, JavaScript, & Bootstrap.
 The bike registry Dapp will let a bike store register customer's bikes.
 This will consist of giving each of the bikes in their store a unique bike identification number.
 The Bike store can also transfer ownership of a bicycle to another valid Ethereum address.

 ---